Thomas

 Credit: US Rep. Cliff Bentz

-A member of the House Ways and Means Committee now serving in his fourteenth term in Congress, Representative Earl Blumenauer represents the Portland area of Oregon.
-Congressman Blumenauer has announced that he will not be seeking re-election in 2024.
-A graduate of Lewis and Clark University where he earned a law degree as well, Blumenauer is married and the father of two.
+A member of the Natural Resources and Veterans’ Affairs committees, first-term Congresswoman Maxine Dexter represents the Portland area of Oregon.
+A graduate of the University of Washington where she earned a medical degree as well, Dexter is married and the mother of two.

 Website